jwinn19464/REU2024/README.md

 junction trees must have node data: junction tree have 'h' as node data and 'e' as edge data

+Edge data taken off for now, potentially add them back via one-hot encoding in dgllife package Add in the node features, just one-hot encode for now.
+Worry about avging node features of rings after REU

 ***************solve RDKit vectInt problem first to get tree decomp.
 Look between server and local versions run a test on local first